ajschumacher/nypd/README.md

     2 2 * * 2 archive.sh

-This saves the new PDFs and then pushes them to this repository.
+This saves the new PDFs and then pushes them to this repository, creating a growing archive of the original PDFs so that they can be accessed and used however may be desired at any point in the future.

 It is left to the data consumer to extract desired data.
 It has been helpfully noted that `pdftotext -layout` will get you pretty far with these files.

+See also:
-For another effort to maintain this data over time, see [some](https://classic.scraperwiki.com/scrapers/current-week-reported-crime-city-wide-and-for-prec/) [work](https://classic.scraperwiki.com/scrapers/nycrime/) at ScraperWiki.
+* For another effort to maintain this data over time, see [some](https://classic.scraperwiki.com/scrapers/current-week-reported-crime-city-wide-and-for-prec/) [work](https://classic.scraperwiki.com/scrapers/nycrime/) at ScraperWiki.
+* The data feeding the [NYC Crime Map](http://maps.nyc.gov/crime/) is certainly related, and Tom Levine has done [work](https://github.com/tlevine/nyc-crime-map) to extract this data, in geoJSON format.
+* [Tabula](http://tabula.nerdpower.org/) (also [tabula-extractor](https://github.com/jazzido/tabula-extractor) constitute another possible way to extract data from these PDFs.

-This archival process was set up as part of [Sunlight](http://sunlightfoundation.com/)'s 2014 [PDF Liberation](http://pdfliberation.wordpress.com/2013/11/15/hackathon/) hackathon.
+This archival process was set up as part of [Sunlight](http://sunlightfoundation.com/)'s 2014 [PDF Liberation](http://pdfliberation.wordpress.com/2013/11/15/hackathon/) hackathon ([hackpad](https://hackpad.com/PDF-Liberation-Hackathon-RoegEpdwJKE)).